eban5/aws-developer-exam-notes/notes-main.md

 - Transfer Acceleration - uses CloudFront to accelerate.

 Max filesize transferred via PUT request - 5 GB.
+* Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
+The largest object that can be uploaded in a single PUT is 5 gigabytes.
+Read more: https://aws.amazon.com/s3/faqs/

 To achieve better performance, add hex hash to prefix.
 Key name determines which partition it will store file on.
 If you want to enable a user to download your private data directly from S3, you can insert a pre-signed URL into a web page before giving it to your user.